Scraft161/gh-pages/README.md

 # Test123

-this is a test to see if github pages is working
+If you are reading this on Scraft161.github.io/gh-pages then the site is working

 ## Welcome to GitHub Pages